Open-Tech-Foundation/js-std/packages/std/README.md

 Let’s explore some of the library’s capabilities:

 1. Checking if a Value is Numeric:

 ```js
 import { isNum } from "@opentf/std";

 isNum(NaN); //=> false
 ```

-2. Converting Strings to PascalCase:
+2. Converting Strings to Pascal Case:

 ```js
 import { pascalCase } from "@opentf/std";